Lumen Martin Winter: Education and early career

 During his years at Union High School, Winter made a number of breakthroughs as a young artist.
-Some of his early work was published in The American Boy magazine and in the Grand Rapid Herald where he made $18 a week as a cartoonist and illustrator.
+Some of his early work was published in The American Boy magazine and in the Grand Rapids Herald where he made $18 a week as a cartoonist and illustrator.
 He created lobby posters at the Regent Theater and created art work for the Newspaper Engraving Company.

 After graduating from high school, Winter continued to work at the newspaper while being enrolled as a student at Grand Rapids Junior College.
 Winter would later be accepted and begin training at the Cleveland School of Art in 1928.
 In February 1929, Winter decided to pursue better artistic and personal fortunes in New York City; there he studied at the National Academy of Design under Impressionist; Ivan G. Olinksy and at the Grand Central School of Art under Abstract Expressionist; Arshile Gorky.
 He also trained under prominent illustrator, Walter K. Biggs.
 His most significant training would be under the eminent muralist Ezra Winter (no relation).
 Working under the elder Winter, Lumen assisted on major commissions that included the large, dramatic Fountain of Youth mural overlooking the grand foyer at Radio City Music Hall and the murals inside George Rogers Clark National Historical Park in Vincennes, Indiana.

 In the lean years of the Great Depression, Winter managed stints as an illustrator, including his work for Glenn Degner's book The Minute Epics of Flight (1932), a story of man's aspirations and achievements in flight over the millennia; several cover illustrations for Liberty magazine; and a poster for the United States Savings Bond program.